snare/voltron/README.md

 Voltron
 =======

-Voltron is an extensible debugger interface written in Python.
-It allows you to attach utility views to your debugger (LLDB, GDB or VDB) that can retrieve and display data from the debugger host.
-By running these views in other terminal windows or panes, you can build a customised debugger user interface to suit your needs.
+Voltron is an extensible debugger user interface toolkit written in Python.
+It aims to lessen the pain of various CLI debuggers by allowing you to attach utility views that can retrieve and display data from the debugger host.
+By running these views in other TTYs, you can build a customised debugger user interface to suit your needs.

 Built-in views are provided for: